2nd Cavalry Division (Belgium): Second World War

 When war was announced, most regiments of 2nd Cavalry Division were brought to full strength like its counterpart, 1st Cavalry Division.
-They were also split up, with 1st Regiment Lancers, and 4th Regiment Carabiner -Cyclists sent north near Leige with the rest of III Corp.
+They were also split up, with 1st Regiment Lancers, and 4th Regiment Carabiner -Cyclists sent north near Liège with the rest of III Corp.
 After countless reinforcements sent to Group Ninitte, the 2nd Cavalry Division finally set up a defensive line near Demer/Gate position.

-At start of hostilities, the 3rd Regiment Lancers were fully under command of 2nd Cavalry Division from orders by the high command.
+At the start of hostilities, the 3rd Regiment Lancers were fully under the command of the 2nd Cavalry Division from orders by the high command.
 After the loss of the Ardennes, the 2nd Cavalry Division was reinforced with the 2nd Regiment Jagers te Paard.
 Heavy fighting takes place at the Northern Sector as the Germans deal significant losses to the 36th Line Regiment.

-The 2nd Cavalry Division deploys as much artillery in Demer as possible, as if not, the German might break through the defenses in a rapid pace.
+The 2nd Cavalry Division deploys as much artillery in Demer as possible, as if not, the Germans might break through the defenses at a rapid pace.
 Demer was reinforced with forces from 10th Infantry Division.
 The German pressure on Demer is increasing, as a breakthrough in the north came tantalizing close to encircling the entire 2nd Cavalry Division stationed there.

-A retreat to the K-W line was signaled on May 13.
-The division was placed west of Mechelen, but when the Allied command abandoned the K-W line, the 2nd Cavalry Division, and the rest of the Belgian army had to retreat.
+A retreat to the K-W line was signalled on May 13.
+The division was placed west of Mechelen, but when the Allied command abandoned the K-W line, the 2nd Cavalry Division and the rest of the Belgian army had to retreat.
 The 2nd Cavalry Division was deployed west of Doel.

 The Germans begin crossing the Scheldt.
-2nd Cavalry Division was immediately withdrawn to the vicinity of Watervliet.
+The 2nd Cavalry Division was immediately withdrawn to the vicinity of Watervliet.
 After things have settled down, the 2nd Cavalry Division was deployed between Breskens and the Braakman Sanctuary.

 After the disastrous encirclement of the Allied forces, including Belgium, the situation deteriorated quickly.
 More and more support units regularly deployed by the 2nd Cavalry Division were withdrawn and redeployed along the defense of Leie.
 The division was placed in the Wervik Sector.
 The German forces make contact with the 2nd Cavalry Division and pushed on.

 By the time, the fighting stopped, the 2nd Cavalry Division was dislodged from their positions.
 The division falls back to a new line mainly composed of the Rouselare Ypres Railroad line.
 The Germans didn't have a problem breaching the line and the 2nd Cavalry Division surrendered.

-Structure 1940
+Structure

-Structure of the division at the eve of the Battle of Belgium.
+On the eve of the Battle of Belgium, the division's structure was as follows: